PedroCristo/README-TEST/README.md

 * [VSCode](https://code.visualstudio.com/)
 * VSCode was used to create and edit the website
 * [Lucidchart](https://lucid.app/)
-* Lucidchart was used to create the database diagrama
+* Lucidchart was used to create the database diagram
 * [PEP8](http://pep8online.com/)
 * PEP8 was used to validate all the Python code
 * [W3C - HTML](https://validator.w3.org/)